Kyaw-Thiha/Notes/Classical ML/Bias-Variance Decomposition/Bias-Variance Decomposition.md

 `Expected Test Error` comes from 3 different sources
 - `Bias`
   High bias $\implies$ `underfitting`
+  Show how well model fits to the dataset.
 - `Variance`
   High variance $\implies$ `overfitting`
+  Show how drastic the model change for a change in dataset.
 - `Noise`
   Irreducible unpredictability of data